 Books and Other Printed Resources

-The library is dedicated to providing students with a diverse range of books and the large fiction section caters for all students of different ages and abilities.
+The library is dedicated to providing students with a diverse range of books and the large fiction section caters for students of different ages and abilities.
 This includes the classics, fiction of all genres, short stories, graphic novels, quick reads, dyslexia friendly books and the latest releases.
 Students can borrow two books for up to two weeks, after which they must be renewed or returned so that other students may borrow them.
 Throughout the year the students have a chance to decide what books they would like in the library by making book suggestions and by taking part in the Student Voice Book Choice, where they vote for their favourite book.

 The non-fiction section covers a wide range of stock to support the curriculum.
 We actively encourage students to engage in wider reading and to be curious about the subjects they are studying.
 There are encyclopedias, dictionaries and reference books to help with research for assignments.
 These books are arranged using the Dewey Decimal System and are also colour coded on the shelf.
 There is also a dedicated reference section for revision books covering KS3, KS4 and KS5 curriculum areas.
 The Library has GCSE and A Level magazines covering many of the subject areas.